brianrahadi/quartz/content/posts/term-review-2025fall.md

 ### sfu surge
 i lowkenuinely retired from surge and has only been an advisor for the term, but still want to put a highlight on the club as I am really grateful to be part of the surge.

-Last StormHacks was the biggest event (900 hackers~), 3 full end-to-end SUB judging.
+Last StormHacks was the biggest event (~900 hackers), 3 full end-to-end SUB judging.

-The team was even bigger than before and have so many hard-working people :D:D. though most importantly, the people are brainrotted too.
+The team was even bigger than before and has so many hard-working people :D:D. though most importantly, the people are brainrotted too.

 ### intervarsity sfu